moonbitlang/moonbit-docs/tour.md

 ### enum type

 A linked list is a series of node whose right cell is a reference to its successor node.
 Sounds recursive?
+Because it is.
 Let's define it that way using MoonBit:

 ```moonbit live
 enum List[T] {